 Altitude sickness symptoms occur when the rate of ascent into higher altitudes is too quickly that the body doesn’t get time to acclimatise.
 Altitude sickness generally develops at elevations higher than 8,000 feet (about 2,400 meters) above sea level and when the rate of ascent exceeds 1,000 feet (300 meters) per day.

 Ascending too quickly (rapidly)

 Inadequate fluid intake

-Consumption of alcohol or other sedative
+Consumption of alcohol or another sedative

 One way to avoid altitude sickness is allowing the body to get used to the altitude slowly (Acclimatisation).
 Acclimatisation is the process by which the body adjusts to high altitudes.
 The goal of acclimatisation is to increase ventilation (breathing) to compensate for lower oxygen content in the air.
 To compensate for this extra ventilation, blood needs to have a lower pH.
-In response, the kidneys excrete bicarbonate into the urine, which in turn lowers the body’s pH to accommodate for this extra respiratory effort.
+In response, the kidneys excrete bicarbonate into the urine, which in turn lowers the body’s pH to accommodate this extra respiratory effort.

 Altitude sickness symptoms:

 Acute altitude sickness may be associated with any combination of the following symptoms:

 Swelling of extremities